Productivity is a key element of success for any organization. The productivity plan refers to a specific plan for improving productivity.

 20% of customers make 80% of the revenue.

-Additional example: Do you remember your school projects in which one person would always do the majority of the work?
+Additional example: Do you remember your school projects in which one person would always do most of the work?
 This is what the Pareto principle means.

-Determine what are the 20% of activities that are most important to you and put your energy into those.
+Determine the 20% of activities that are most important to you and put your energy into those.
 The resources of time and energy we have are limited and should be devoted wisely.

 Anthony Trollope is regarded as one of England’s most prolific novelists.
 To write a novel can take a long time and be discouraging.